A legend gets off the mark

 1925 - We also faced Leeds, with Fred Baron netting in a 1-1 draw at Anfield.
 Full-back James Garner played his fifth and final reds game.
 Russell Wainscott struck one of his five goals against the reds in this match.

 1991 - Xherdan Shaqiri was born in Gjilan, then part of SFR Yugoslavia, and now in Kosovo.
-He signed from relegated Stoke City last July for £12.85m, so far netting six times in 34 appearances and helping us on our way to claiming the UEFA Champions League in Madrid last June.
+He signed from relegated Stoke City last July for £12.85m, so far netting eight times in 42 appearances and helping us to claim our first League title for thirty years and the FIFA Club World Cup.

 1993 - A testimonial match was staged for Steve Nicol, who scored in the reds’ 2-1 defeat by a Great Britain XI managed by Terry Venables.

 1992 - A match in honour of Bruce Grobbelaar was played, with the game against Everton ending in a 2-2 draw, with David Burrows and Ronnie Rosenthal on target and Bruce missing a penalty!

 1914 - Inside-right Fred Pagnam scored on his reds bow, although he could not prevent us succumbing to a 3-1 defeat at Chelsea.

 1894 - Scottish half-back John McLean signed from Greenock Volunteers.
 He made 29 appearances without scoring before joining Grimsby Town in June 1897.

 1948 - Albert Stubbins re-signed with the reds following a dispute with the club who had refused his request to train during the week back in his native Newcastle.
 He struck a total of 83 goals in 178 reds games in total.